nova-video-player/aos-avos/doc/audio_speed_architecture.md

 ## Design Philosophy

-The seek-based approach for applying speed changes prioritizes:
+The seamless approach for applying speed changes prioritizes:

-1. **Reliability over Seamlessness:** Clean state transitions prevent timing artifacts.
+1. **Continuity of buffered data:** Anchors guarantee that timestamps never jump backwards, so decoder and renderer queues stay valid without flushing.
-2. **Simplicity over Complexity:** Reduces maintenance burden.
+2. **Simplicity of call sites:** Every conversion goes through the same helpers, eliminating special cases for “speed == 1.0”.
-3. **Hardware Compatibility:** Works reliably by using standard seek/flush mechanisms.
+3. **Hardware compatibility:** The actual ratio reported by the audio hardware (even if quantised) is fed back into the mapping so MediaCodec pacing continues to match.

-This architecture ensures robust audio speed changes while maintaining clear separation between time domains.
+This architecture delivers seamless speed changes while maintaining clear separation between time domains.

 ### Time Domain Equivalence: `ts` vs `wc`